-5.1 Simulation Setup
+6.1 Simulation setup

-We now present an extensive simulation-based evaluation of our scheme.
+We now present a comprehensive simulation-based evaluation of our scheme.
 Our performance results are based on a heavily modified version of the FreePastry simulator [12], although any DHT implementation could be used as a substrate.
-We assume a network size of 256 nodes, all of which are randomly chosen to initiate queries.
+By default, we assume a network size of 256 nodes, all of which are randomly chosen to insert tuples and to initiate queries.